Xon/XenForo-ConversationImprovements/README.md

 A collection of improvements to the XenForo Conversation system.

 Features:
-- Deadlock workaround.
 - Adds conversation search, with options to search by recipient.
 - New Conversation Permissions
 - Adds an 'IP' button like posts have which allows the IP of the user to be viewed.
 - Conversation Likes
 - Conversation Message Edit history

-### Deadlock workaround

-Provides a workaround for a XenForo design issue where updating conversation counters can cause deadlocks.

 ### Adds conversation search, with options to search by recipient